Artesians/TCL/general-mechanics/miscellaneous-entries.md

     * Good Fortune = 3/16 = 18.75%
     * Great Fortune = 4/16 = 25%

+## Portable Waypoint Bug
+* When placing the Portable Waypoint in certain places such as The Crux and teleporting from a location with an abnormal weather effect, it will be transferred to where the Portable Waypoint is.

 ## Evidence Vault

 {% page-ref page="../evidence/general-mechanics/miscellaneous-entries.md" %}